romainsimon/emailvalid/README.md

 # Result

-Email Validation will result an object with different infos:
+Email Validation will output an object with the following information:

 - `email` (String) Email in a standardized format (trimed and lowercased)
 - `domain` (String) Domain from the email